-Note that the LABGARD® ES cabinets, filters and seals provide premium performance; Quality Control in both design and manufacturing assure superior reliability.
+Note that the LABGARD[®] ES cabinets, filters and seals provide premium performance; Quality Control in both design and manufacturing assure superior reliability.
 However, protection to both product and operator is so vital that certification to the performance requirements should be accomplished as stated to ensure Biosafety established by the factory standards.

-Note: If using BSC in more than one location, follow the NSF/ANSI 49 guidelines below.
+Some that one location, follow the NSF/ANSI 49 guidelines below.